Stephen-Hallett/Stats786-group-project/README.md

 ### Explain how prediction intervals are calculated for the method

-Prediction intervals provide a range within which future observations are expected to fall with a certain probability, typically 95%.
-Here’s how prediction intervals are calculated for an ARIMA model:

-1.  **Forecast Error Variance**: The prediction interval is based on the forecast error variance, which increases with the forecast horizon.
-    For an ARIMA model, the forecast error at time *t* + *h* is calculated using the moving average (MA) process.

-2.  **Standard Error of Forecast**: For an *h*-step ahead forecast, the standard error *σ*<sub>*h*</sub> can be computed using the residuals of the fitted model and the MA terms.

-The standard error *σ*<sub>*h*</sub> accounts for the model parameters and the white noise variance.
-It includes the accumulation of forecast uncertainty as the horizon *h* increases.

-1.  **Prediction Interval Formula**: For a 95% confidence interval, the critical value *z*<sub>0.025</sub> is 1.96.
-Using the forecasted values and the calculated standard error, construct the prediction intervals.
+A SARIMA model is denoted as ARIMA(p,d,q)(P,D,Q)\[s\].Once the SARIMA model is fitted, forecasts are generated.
+The forecast error variance for a given horizon ℎ considers both non-seasonal and seasonal components.
+The variance increases with the forecast horizon due to the accumulation of uncertainty over time. and prediction intervals increase as ℎ increases.

+In Prediction intervals calculations, it assume residuals are uncorrelated and normally distributed. so the PI are based on the forecast error variance and the critical values from the standard normal distribution.
+If the model fails the assumption, like it fails the Ljung-Box test, the prediction intervals may not be accurate due to correlated residuals.

 *Ŷ*<sub>*t* + *h*</sub> ± *z*<sub>*α*/2</sub> ⋅ *σ*<sub>*h*</sub>
 Where: - *Ŷ*<sub>*t* + *h*</sub> is the forecasted value for time
-*t* + *h*. - *z*<sub>*α*/2</sub> is the critical value from the standard normal distribution for the desired confidence level (e.g., 1.96 for 95% confidence). - *σ*<sub>*h*</sub> is the standard error of the *h*-step ahead forecast.
+*t* + *h*. - *z*<sub>*α*/2</sub> is the critical value from the standard normal distribution for the desired confidence level (e.g., 1.96 for 95% confidence). - *σ*<sub>*h*</sub> is the standard deviation of the forecast errors at horizon ℎ

 # Neural Network Auto Regression Model